 GEOG 102 : Geography of the Human Environment

 Human geography is a diverse discipline that examines the complex relationships between people and places in the world we live in.
 This course introduces geographic approaches to environmental, economic, cultural and social practices and processes in Aotearoa / New Zealand and beyond.
 What are their impacts on patterns of human development, socio-cultural change, and environmental contestation and transformation at local, national and international scales?
-Geographic processes and outcomes are explored through a discussion of the social and political geographies, uneven environmental development, cultural geography and the environment, and geographies of the built environment.
+Geographic processes and outcomes are explored through a discussion of the social and political geographies, reconciling development and the environment, and geographies of the built environment.

 GEOG 102 is a required course for Geography majors in a BA and BSc.

 Capabilities Developed in this Course